 You will need to determine if it's worth risking that chance when borrowing from your policy fund.
 Assess your financial situation first before diving into your cash fund.

 You are likely to get better returns investing in an index fund for example.
 Building generational wealth through strategic investments may earn you more return than what a whole life policy could offer.

 So now you know the disadvantages of whole life insurance and the term vs whole life insurance pros and cons, but do you even need life insurance?
 Let's discuss.

 You probably have insurance on your home, rental property, car, cell phone, pet, jewelry, and even your vacations, right?
 So why not your life?
 After all, your life is your most valuable asset!

-If making the decision to purchase life insurance is difficult, answer these questions first:
+You've heard about term vs whole life insurance pros and cons.
+But, if making the decision to purchase life insurance is difficult, answer these questions first:

 - Does anyone rely on my income for their daily living?